Little Dolls of Art and Chiharu Shiota

 I love the way she uses something so basic as yarn to create cocoon like environments.
 Paul Franklin for Art in America describes her way of creating: “From the ceiling and upper walls of the gallery, she worked downward and outward to the floor, looping, pulling and stapling to produce a deep, dense thicket of crisscrossing strands.”
 Her desire to draw in the air has inspired her technique.

-One of her current installations, called “A Walk Through the Line”, can be found in Fabrica’s Cave in Pafos, as part of the Pafos 2017 European Capital of Culture.
+One of her current installations, called “A Walk Through the Line”, can be found in Fabrica’s Cave in Pafos here in Cyprus, as part of the Pafos 2017 European Capital of Culture.

 I really enjoyed making Kiki.
 It was fun using the embroidery yarn to create a red web, quite meditative actually.
 And I loved using the simple palate of white, gray, black and red.
 And lots of straight lines.
 The key was inspired by Chihota’s work, but I wanted to use it to symbolise the power we have to open new doors in our lives.